30 Oct The anti-social side of grief…

 I accepted the invitation because of course I wanted to go and the old me would have jumped at the chance!

-But as soon as the planning chat started, I panicked – anxiety levels shot through the roof until eventually I had to message my friend to say I couldn’t go.
+But as soon as the planning chat started, I panicked – anxiety levels shot through the roof until eventually I had to message my friend and say I couldn’t go.

 I could never have anticipated that the simple act of planning ahead would be such a challenge or that I might need to avoid social events for fear of not fitting in.